Efimj/Shkiper/README.md

 - Back up your data or download it for quick transitions.
 - View application usage statistics, because it can be interesting.
 - Convenient reminders for important occasions.
+- Task calendar with all reminders and date range.
 - Create widgets for quick access and viewing.
 - Styling notes and text formatting.
 - Ability to share a note and statistics as an image.